GonzaEDS/earnings_analysis/README.md

 ### Example
 ![alt File Structure Example](https://i.imgur.com/NTtPlpP.png)

-Replace the file `this_pay_cycle.csv` for the new version or the new finished cycle to update the stats
+Replace the file `this_pay_cycle.csv` for the new version or the new finished cycle to update the stats.

 ## Script Details